Sign up for a Circle Account

 - Jeremy Allaire, Circle CEO

-USD Coin (USDC) is the fastest-growing, fully reserved digital dollar stablecoin with over $2.3 billion digitized dollars in circulation.
+USD Coin (USDC) is the fastest-growing, fully reserved dollar digital currency with over $49 billion digitized dollars in circulation as of April 27, 2022.

-Each USDC is redeemable 1:1 for US dollars held in regulated financial institutions.
-The stablecoin’s reserve assets are attested monthly by global accounting firm Grant Thornton LLP to ensure the highest level of trust and transparency.
+USDC is fully backed by cash and short-dated U.S. government obligations, so that it is always redeemable 1:1 for U.S. dollars.
+USDC reserve assets are attested monthly by global accounting firm Grant Thornton LLP to ensure the highest level of trust and transparency.

 Startups developing decentralized protocols with smart contract-based payments can seamlessly integrate digital dollar payments into their automated payment flows using USDC.